Hannah Brown Says ‘Dancing With The Stars’ Is Making Her ‘Uncomfortable’

 “I’ll be honest, this is actually putting me back to a space that is not really comfortable for the new Hannah Brown,” she continued.

-The reality star turned ballroom dancer also explained that she had experienced so much personal growth since her appearance on The Bachelorette that heading into the ballroom is pushing her back into perfectionist mode and making her insecure about her ability to be successful on the series.
+The reality star turned ballroom dancer also explained that she experienced so much personal growth since her appearance on The Bachelorette that heading into the ballroom is pushing her back into perfectionist mode and making her insecure about her ability to be successful on the series.

 Brown then revealed in the same interview that although she cannot reveal who her professional partner is on the series, she can reveal some details about his personality.
 The reality star claimed that her partner is passionate and fun, and most of all, tough on her.

-The show will debut the celebrities and their professional partners during the first show of the series 28th season, instead of showcasing the match-ups before the series airs as has been the tradition since Dancing With the Stars made its television debut in 2005.
+The professional partners of the celebrities will be revealed during the first show of the 28th season.
+Since Dancing with the Stars made its television debut in 2005, the showcasing of the matchups typically occurred before the new season aired.

-The female lead of The Bachelorette, Brown chose between two men of the 30 potential suitors she could have considered as the series finale came to its epic conclusion.
-Tyler Cameron came in second place to Jed Wyatt, whose cringe-worthy singsong proposal was a first for Bachelorette fans.
-Brown accepted his proposal but it was later revealed that in the first month of their engagement, she learned Wyatt was involved with another woman, Haley Stevens, who claimed he had only gone on the show to promote his singing career.
+As the female lead of last season’s The Bachelorette, Brown chose between two men of 30 potential suitors as the series finale came to its epic conclusion.
+Tyler Cameron came in second place to Jed Wyatt, whose cringeworthy singsong proposal was a first for Bachelorette fans.
+Brown accepted his proposal.
+However, it was later revealed that in the first month of their engagement, she learned Wyatt was involved with another woman, Haley Stevens.
+According to Stevens, Wyatt only went on the show to promote his singing career.

 After learning the depth of the couple’s relationship and realizing she had been betrayed, Brown broke off her engagement to Wyatt.
-Then, during the show’s finale episode, Brown came face-to-face with Cameron for the first time since she sent him home heartbroken from the show’s exotic Greece locale.
-The couple agreed to meet for a drink and they had several dates before it was revealed that at the same time they were beginning their relationship, Cameron was also courting model Gigi Hadid, prompting Brown to call it quits on their budding romance.
+Then, during the show’s finale episode, Brown came face to face with Cameron for the first time since she sent him home heartbroken from the show’s exotic Greece locale.
+The couple agreed to meet for a drink.
+Subsequently, they had several dates before it was revealed that Cameron was also courting model Gigi Hadid.
+This prompted Brown to call it quits on their budding romance.

-Dancing With the Stars airs its debut episode of the new season on Monday, September 16 at 8 p.m.
+Dancing with the Stars airs its debut episode of the new season on Monday, September 16 at 8 p.m.
 EST on ABC.